Will Weaver (basketball)

 Will Weaver (born c.
-1984) is an American professional basketball coach who is currently the head coach for Paris Basketball of the LNB Pro A. He previously served as an assistant coach for the Australian national basketball team.
+1984) is an American professional basketball coach who currently serves as a coaching advisor for the Charlotte Hornets of the National Basketball Association (NBA).
+He previously was as an assistant coach for the Australian national basketball team.

 Coaching career

 Texas Longhorns (2007–2011)

 Whilst completing a Bachelor of Arts at the University of Texas at Austin, Weaver started getting involved in the university's basketball program from a coaching perspective.
 After helping run camps at the university, he was presented with the opportunity of a role in the university's Longhorn program.
 When he completed his bachelor's degree, he continued onto a Master of Education and joined the Longhorns first as a graduate assistant and then as a special assistant.

 Sam Houston State (2011–2013)

 After completing his Master of Education, Weaver moved east to Huntsville, Texas and joined the Sam Houston State University basketball program as an assistant coach.
 Whilst there, he started forging connections within the basketball world, most notably with Sam Hinkie who at the time was the assistant general manager for the Houston Rockets and who would later become general manager of the Philadelphia 76ers.